yeslogic/prince-docs/docs/prince-output.md

 The author of the annotation can be specified through the [`-prince-pdf-annotation-author`](css-props.md#prop-prince-pdf-annotation-author) property.
 Prince also offers the possibility of specifying the annotation creation, and modification dates, with the properties [`-prince-pdf-annotation-createdate`](css-props.md#prop-prince-pdf-annotation-createdate) and [`-prince-pdf-annotation-modifydate`](css-props.md#prop-prince-pdf-annotation-modifydate).

+Please also consult [A quick guide to PDF comments in Prince](https://css4.pub/2022/comments/) for more examples.

 ### PDF Tags